rajesh-ranjan-git/MongoDBInDepth/README.md

 > Cursors in MongoDB

-1. Cursors in MOngoDB are used to efficiently retrieve large sets from queries, providing control over the data retrieval process.
+1. Cursors in MongoDB are used to efficiently retrieve large sets from queries, providing control over the data retrieval process.

 -> MongoDB retrieves query results in batches using cursors.
 -> Cursors are a pointer to the result set in the server.